Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/when_to_stop.rst

 &&&&&&&&&&&&&&&&&&&&&&&&&&

-Next we employ a stopping criterion that monitors progress on the training error.
+Next we employ a stopping criterion that monitors progress on the training error :math:`E`.
 The stopping criterion ``TrainingError`` takes in its constructor a window size (or number of time steps) :math:`T` together with a threshold value :math:`\epsilon`.
 If the improvement over the last :math:`T` timesteps does not exceed :math:`\epsilon`, that is, :math:`E(t-T)-E(t) < \epsilon`, the stopping criterion becomes active and tells the optimizer to stop (because it assumes that progress over subsequent optimization steps will be negligible as well).
-Note that a danger when using this stopping criterion is that it may stop optimization even when the algorithm only traverses a locally isolated plateau or saddle point.
+Note that a danger when using this stopping criterion is that it may stop optimization even when the algorithm only traverses a plateau or saddle point.
 However, the optimizer used here, ``IRpropPlus``, dynamically adapts it step size and and hence is somewhat less vulnerable to these problems.
 After all the groundwork has been done, we can test this